michaelrausch/Notes/Cpp/Notes/obj_mem_address_assignment.md

-# Assignment operator for objects
+# Memory Address of Objects After Assignment

 One key concept of C++ that differs from others is that the `=` operator for assigning objects **never changes the memory address**.
 This is unlike languages such as Python where the `=` operator can change the memory address of objects.
 Take the following as an example,